angrobertsh/9brag/docs/redux_structure.md

 1. Invoked from an API callback.
 2. The MemeReducer updates the currentMeme in the application's state.

-##Comment Cycles

-###Comment API Request Actions

-####requestAllComments
-1. invoked from api/memes/:id onEnter event.
-2. GET /api/memes/:id/comments is called.
-3. receiveAllComments is set as the success callback.

-####createComment
-1. Invoked from comment form onSubmit
-2. POST /api/memes/:id/comments is called.
-3. receiveSingleComment is set as the success callback.

-###Comment API Response Actions

-####receiveAllComments
-1. Invoked from an API callback.
-2. the CommentReducer updates the comments in the application's state.

-####receiveSingleComment
-1. Invoked from an API callback.
-2. The CommentReducer updates the comments in the application's state.

 ##Upvote/Downvote Cycles

 ###Upvote/Downvote API Request Actions